tjumm/tjumm.github.io/_pages/research.md

 </div>
 <div class="col-md-8 clearfix">
   <h5><b>1 Novel Class Discovery for Point Cloud Segmentation via Joint Learning of Causal Representation and Reasoning</b></h5>
   <p>Yang Li, Aming Wu, Zihao Zhang, Yahong Han<br>NeurIPS 2025,<a href='https://github.com/yl6017339/Causal-NCD'>(Project Page)</a> <br>This paper focuses on 3D-NCD, which aims to train a model for segmenting unlabeled (novel) 3D classes using only supervision from labeled (base) 3D classes.
-The core challenge lies in establishing precise correlations: between point representations and their base class labels, and between representations of base and novel class points—coarse/statistical correlation learning risks confusing novel class inference.To address this, we propose imposing causal relationships as strong constraints to uncover class-aligned essential point cloud representations.
+To address this, we propose imposing causal relationships as strong constraints to uncover class-aligned essential point cloud representations.
 We introduce a Structural Causal Model (SCM) to redefine the 3D-NCD problem and present a new method: Joint Learning of Causal Representation and Reasoning.
 Specifically, the method uses SCM to analyze hidden confounders in base class representations and causal links between base and novel classes; designs a causal representation prototype to eliminate confounders and capture base classes’ causal representations; and employs a graph structure to model causal relationships between base class causal prototypes and novel class prototypes, enabling base-to-novel causal reasoning.
 </p>
   <ul style="overflow: hidden"></ul>
 </div>